savvaspetridis/Multicast-Node-Simulation/README.md

 # Add a New Dataset

 Overview: To add a new dataset you must first add the information from an experiment to the Django database.
-This is done by writing a script (in this example addAllDjangoTables.py) which generates a script (Django_Queries_set_1.py) which when run in the /Demo/amuse_project directory will add the new dataset to the Django database.
+This is done by writing a shell script (in this example addAllDjangoTables.py) which generates a python script (Django_Queries_set_1.py in this example) which when run in the /Demo/amuse_project directory will add the new dataset to the Django database.

+Before you try add new scripts you need to add the dpkt library. to do this go to https://code.google.com/p/dpkt/downloads/list, download the apropriate distribution and run the installer.
+Then turn off your virtual environment and do as follows:

-1. Copy tar file of the new dataset to Demo/amuse_project/multicast_simulator/pcapScripts/Datasets
+1. Copy tar file of the new dataset to Demo/amuse_project/multicast_simulator/pcapScripts/Datasets and expand it
-2. Create a new file in pcapScripts and save it as *.py where *.py is the name of the script.
+2. Create a new file in pcapScripts and save it as *.sh where *.sh is the name of the script.
-3. Open addAllDjangoTables.py script and copy the contents to your new file.
+3. Open addAllDjangoTables.sh script and copy the contents to your new file.
 The format of the new python script should be something like this:

 		#!/bin/sh